LSSTDESC/star-challenge/gaussian-sims-srd-sample/README.md

-# Gaussian simulations -- DESC SRD Y1-like sample
+# Gaussian simulations: DESC SRD Y1-like sample

 In Prat, Zuntz (2022), we use a simple Gaussian simulation to test whether TXPipe can deliver accurate and precise two-point function measurements to the LSST Y1 requirements.
 The simulations were designed to be like the LSST Y1 data, as specified by the LSST DESC SRD.